TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/Modules/6. Spike_Module/Spike_Analysis/Functions/README.txt

 % field
 % 2.
 ChannelEditField: object holding app text with the field Value containing a char of the user input.
 Correct format: ChannelEditField.Value = '1,10' for channel 1 to 10.
 % 3.
 WaveformEditField: object holding app text with the field Value containing a char of the user input.
 Correct format: WaveformEditField.Value = '1,10' for waveforms 1 to 10.
-% 4.
-UnitsEditField: object holding app text with the field Value containing a char of the user input.
-Correct format: UnitsEditField.Value = '1,10' for units 1 to 10.
 % 5.
 SpikeAnalysisType: Name as char of analysis done, Options: 'SpikeRateBinSizeChange' OR "Spike Map" OR "Waveforms from Raw Data" OR
 % "Average Waveforms Across Channel" OR "Waveforms Templates" OR "Template from Max Amplitude Channel" OR "Cumulative Spike Amplitude Density
 % Along Depth" OR "Spike Amplitude Density Along Depth" OR "Spike Triggered LFP"